this post will about a topic, that bothered me for the last three months. When it comes to entrepreneurship, there is two way to do business.

 There is a whole industry called SEO or search engine optimization, that overanalyze how Google works and what to do to be on the first page of the search results.

 A positive SEO then means sticking with the correct way to rank content.
 And there is no science behind it.
 Just publish quality content, build links with high authority domains and traffic will come by itself.

 A negative SEO, on the other hand, has the opposite goal, to burry the webpage into oblivion and tank its ranking with some shady tactics.

 So what happens when someone does everything in reverse to your webpage?
 Its rank will tank as a result, the traffic will slumber and your revenue will decline to zero.

 How do they do it?
 And why would anyone want to harm your webpage?

 Mostly SEO attacks come from the competitors and haters, who don’t want you to be successful.
 Either they want to over-rank their website or they want your content to disappear.

-The most frequent and cheapest way to do SEO attack is to post spammy links pointing to your website.
+The most frequent and cheapest way to do an SEO attack is to post spammy links pointing to your website.
 Links, that Google rates as spam, because of various metrics.
-We actually don’t know what metrics Google uses but we can assume spam links can be identified easily.
+We don’t know what metrics Google uses but we can assume spam links can be identified easily.

 They all come from cheap domains such as .info, that cost only 1 to two USD.
-Wheres, all domains are parked, there is no content on them or worse return a 404 error.
+Wheres, all domains are parked, there is no content on them, or worse return a 404 error.
 A first sign saying something smells fishy here.

 Second, if the number of similarly bad quality links grows rapidly in a short amount of time, it is another signal for Google, that you are a spammer.